beccasaurus/adventurers-guide-to-bash/Adventurer's Guide/Lessons/Variables.md

 Try pasting the above code into your terminal.
 It should print `10`.

 #### Variables in Text

-_Text variables will be covered in depth later in the lesson._

 Variables may also be used in text blocks wrapped by `"` quotes: